18 Top-Rated Things to Do in Provincetown, MA

 Many of Provincetown's visitors arrive at and depart from MacMillan Pier.
 The town's main transportation hub, the pier plays host to cruise companies like Captain John Boats, Bay State Cruise Co., and Boston Harbor Cruises.
 It was named after Admiral Donald B. MacMillan, a local Arctic explorer.

 In addition to a long boardwalk, the pier boasts small fisherman's huts selling various wares, and an area for guests to try their luck at fishing.
-You'll also find restrooms, a pump out station, the harbormaster's office, and the Whydah Pirate Museum.
+You'll also find restrooms, a pump out station, the harbormaster's office.

 Address: 24 MacMillan Wharf, Provincetown, Massachusetts